thomasafroo/UNIX-Shell-Company-Management-System/README.md

 make
 ```

-This will generate the executable file named main.
+This will generate the executable file named `main`.
 Now run:
 ```
 ./main
 ```